anyputer/Tutorials/README.md

 10. GO back on your computer and check "Enable rules".

+11. Also make sure to enable "Unmatched requests passthrough".

-11. Now to make sure it works, go back to the "Nintendo DSi Menu" and open the "Nintendo DSi Shop"
+12. Now to make sure it works, go back to the "Nintendo DSi Menu" and open the "Nintendo DSi Shop".

-12. Now, if successful.
-It should give you this error code:
+13. Now, if successful.
+It should give you `Error Code: 292500` or it will bring you to the DSi Shop with no titles.

 `Error Code: 292500`